 This course is designed to introduce students to the massage therapy profession and the role of the massage therapist as a member of a team of health care providers.
-Basic principles and techniques of massage therapy will be presented, and basic massage therapy strokes will be presented and
+Basic principles and techniques of massage therapy will be presented, and basic massage therapy strokes will be presented and practiced.

-INTRODUCTION TO MASSAGE THERAPY TM 110 1 HR.
-(OC) AND BODYWORK
+TM 110 1 HR.
+(OC) INTRODUCTION TO MASSAGE THERAPY AND BODYWORK